 The Schuylkill Center inspires meaningful connections between people and nature.
 We use our forests and fields as a living laboratory to foster appreciation, deepen understanding, and encourage stewardship of the environment.Program Street Address: 8480 Hagys Mill Rd

-19128Program Phone Number: 215-482-7300Which one best describes your organization?: Non-ProfitWhich one best describes your program?: Site-based - stationary (students come to a site)Is your program delivered in collaboration with external partners?: NoAccepting Mentors: Is your program currently accepting mentors?
+19128Program Phone Number: 215-482-7300Which one best describes your organization?: Non-ProfitWhich one best describes your program?: Site-based - stationary (students come to a site)Is your program delivered in collaboration with external partners?: NoAccepting Mentors: No

 CONTENTIs STEM the "core" of your program?: YesWhich type of STEM programming do you offer? (choose ALL that apply):

-Which other activities does your STEM program include? (choose All that apply): Sports and RecreationDoes your program use volunteer STEM mentors?: No
+Which other activities does your STEM program include? (choose All that apply): Sports and RecreationDoes your program use volunteer STEM mentors?: Do not Know